Submissions are now closed for the 2023 National Magazine Awards.

-Updated for 2019 – The 42nd annual National Magazine Awards competition is open to Canadian print and digital magazines and to Canadian citizens or Permanent Residents (landed immigrants) whose work has appeared in them during the 2018 calendar year.
+Updated for 2023 — The 46th annual National Magazine Awards competition will be open as of December 1st, 2022 to Canadian print and digital magazines and to Canadian citizens or Permanent Residents (landed immigrants) whose work has appeared in them during the 2022 calendar year.

 For this competition, the NMAF’s guiding principle for magazine publishing is that the publication—whether print or digital—must:

 - Self-describe as a magazine;

 - Have a permanent editorial staff in Canada;

 - Be published in English or French or a combination of both;